-A second season has already started production in Hong Kong with a total of 20 episodes.
-TVB says that the second season is to be officially featured in a TVB Sales Presentation by 2014.
+A second season has already aired in Hong Kong with a total of 10 episodes.
+TVB says that the second season was officially featured in a TVB Sales Presentation by 2014.
 While the majority of the cast is scheduled to be back in the second season, Hong Kong media has announced that actress Jessica Hsuan would not be able to reprise for her role as OCTB Senior Inspector Chong Chuk-wah.

 - Absence of Evidence: In "Army Obsession", the OCTB has a hard time finding airgun BBs that were used to kill off several persons charged in court with several crimes before they were released to the streets.
 This leads to the conclusion that the suspects had taken the time to remove them from the ground and from the corpses to ensure that they would not be implicated.